-3 credits (3 lec hrs/wk)

-This course teaches students medical

-insurance terminology and provides

-familiarity with various types of insurance

-programs.
-Content covers insurance

-claim processing with an introduction to

-forms, assignment and coordination of

-benefits, credit and collection procedures

-with federal and Oregon laws, credit

-applications, basic billing cycles, and an

-Prerequisite: OA2221 with a "C" or
+3 credits (3 lec hrs/wk) This course teaches students medical insurance terminology and provides familiarity with various types of insurance programs.
+Content covers insurance claim processing with an introduction to forms, assignment and coordination of benefits, credit and collection procedures with federal and Oregon laws, credit applications, basic billing cycles, and an introduction to coding.
+Prerequisite: OA2221 with a "C" or better.